dharmab/8492sqdn.net/content/guides/dcs/content.md

 Then, learn how to start up the aircraft.
 Make your own checklists as you learn to help internalize the steps.

 Practice take-offs and landings.
 Do ten touch-and-go landings in a row.
 Do a few full stop landings.
+Practice until you can safely land the jet every time.

 If your plane is naval, practice carrier launches and CASE I recoveries using [Bankler's CASE 1 Recovery Trainer](https://forum.dcs.world/topic/189005-banklers-case-1-recovery-trainer/).